peyanski/NodeJS_MongoDB/README.md

 ## Synopsis

-Several files to demonstrate the basic operations that you can do on Cloud MongoDB Atlas instance from local files using NodeJS.
+Several files to demonstrate some basic operations that you can do on Cloud MongoDB Atlas instance from local computer using NodeJS.

 ## Installation